Skip to main content

 Public Benefits Restrictions

-Under federal law, illegal immigrants are prohibited from receiving public benefits, although they are allowed to receive emergency services, health care, and other programs that have been identified as "necessary to protect life and safety."
+Under federal law, most immigrants can’t get most public benefits.
+But they can get emergency services.
+They are also allowed to get health care and other programs that are “necessary to protect life and safety.”

 Housing Ordinances and Immigration